joshjohanning/joshjohanning.github.io/_posts/2022-10-12-using-github-checks-api.md

 5. The label update workflow calls the [deployment workflow](https://github.com/colindembovsky/mindaro/blob/main/.github/workflows/deploy-component.yml#L5) via the `workflow_dispatch` event
 6. The label job shows up as a status check in the PR
 7. The deployment job runs
-8. We want to post back to the PR the status of the deployment jo, but because the job wasn't created by the PR, it doesn't show up as a status check on the PR
+8. We want to post back to the PR the status of the deployment job, but because the job wasn't created by the PR, it doesn't show up as a status check on the PR

 The status checks are shown on the image below.
 Notice how the job to label the PR shows up here, but not the job the subsequent job queued programmatically via the `workflow_dispatch` event: